One Day in Glasgow Best Things To Do by JetSettingFools.com

 Belltower at St. Andrew’s Square, Glasgow, Scotland

 MAP.
-St. Andrew’s Square is dominated by the 18th century church, St. Andrew’s in the Square.
-The exquisite classical church was designed in a style similar to St. Martin-in-the-Fields in London and ranks as one of the oldest churches in Glasgow.
+St. Andrew’s Square is dominated by the namesake 18th century church.
+The exquisite classical structure was designed in a style similar to St. Martin-in-the-Fields in London and ranks as one of the oldest churches in Glasgow.

-Although St. Andrew’s in the Square no longer functions as a church (it has been renovated into an event center), it is still worth including in your 1 Day in Glasgow Itinerary.
+Although St. Andrew’s in the Square no longer functions as a place of worship, it is still worth including in your 1 Day in Glasgow Itinerary.
 Take a peek into the square to admire the outstanding architecture.

 Concert Dates, Barrowland Park, Glasgow, Scotland

-Travel Tip: Music lovers who plan to visit Glasgow in one day will want to squeeze in a stop at the nearby Barrowland Park.
-Popular with workers on lunch and local dog walkers, what makes it a Glasgow tourist attraction is the list of the many famous musical acts that have performed at the nearby Barrowland Ballroom concert venue.
+Travel Tip: Music lovers will want to squeeze in a stop at the nearby Barrowland Park.
+Popular with workers on lunch and local dog walkers, what makes it a Glasgow tourist attraction is the list of musical acts that have performed at the nearby Barrowland Ballroom concert venue.

 #6 The Barras Market